 In 2017, the City approved the preliminary plat and site plan for the Cranberry Ridge development, which provides 45 affordable units at or below 60% AMI and will be made available to Housing Choice Voucher clients.
 Of the 45 units, 10 are set aside for clients at or below 30% AMI.
 The development received financial assistance in the amount of \$527,000 from pooled Tax Increment Financing (TIF) funds.
 Additionally, \$250,000 of fees were waived associated with the project.
 The Metropolitan Council has also awarded the project an additional 10 project-based vouchers.
-The project is currently leasing up and is expected to reach full occupancy before the end of summer 2022.

 In early 2020, the City approved the PUDA for the Element.
 This development has 61 units, all of which will be made available to households at or below 60% AMI.
 Four of the units are held for households at or below 30% AMI.
 The development received Tax Increment Financing in the amount of \$459,000, four Housing Choice Vouchers, and financial assistance from the Plymouth Housing and Redevelopment Authority in the amount of \$241,000 to assist with fees.
-The project is currently leasing up for occupancy.